Procurement Glossary

 An exchange rate clause defines precise mechanisms for handling currency fluctuations.
 It typically includes the following elements:

-- Reference currency and base rate at the conclusion of the contract
+- Reference currency and base rate at the time of contract conclusion

 - Calculation methodology and reference dates